-GENDER - This category prevents denial of employment and/or educational opportunities because of a person's gender or sex.
+GENDER - This category prevents denial of equal employment and/or educational opportunities because of a person's gender

-GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity. educational opportunities because of a person's gende-related identity, SEXUAL_ORIENTATION - This category prevents denial of equal appearance, expression or behavior, regardless of the individual's assigned sex at employment and/or educational opportunities because a person is, or is perceived isures that individuals are not beated differently because of genetic information.
+GENDER IDENTITY/STERECTYPES - This category prevents denial of equal employment and/or educational opportunities because of a SEXUAL HARASSMENT - This category prevents denial of equal person's gender-related identity, appearance, expression, or behavior, employment and/or educational opportunities due to sexual harassment. regardless of the individual's assigned sex at birth.